-General linear trends in fish biomass were plotted from underwater census data (Sabater 2010).
-Results showed an increasing biomass for parrotfish, surgeonfish, and emperors; constant linear trend for snappers and groupers; and a decrease for jacks.
+Sabater (2010) analysed time series of fish biomass from underwater visual surveys.
+The results showed increasing biomass of parrotfish, surgeonfish, and emperors; no trends or a flat trajectories for snappers and groupers; and a declining trend for jacks.
 Average biomass ranged from 213,000 lbs for groupers to 1,070,000 lbs for parrotfish.
 Catch to biomass ratio was used as a measure of fishing mortality.
 Short-term trends covering eight time periods showed a constant fishing mortality for surgeonfish; slightly decreasing for snappers, groupers, and emperors; and an increase for jacks and parrotfish.
-Fishing mortality ranged from 0.5% for jacks to 4.5% for snappers.
+Annual fishing mortalities ranged from 0.5% for jacks to 4.5% for snappers.
 Overall fishing mortality was estimated at 2.5% for Tutuila and 1.4% when considering the archipelagic stock.
-This indicates that the coral reef fish stocks are not being subject to intense fishing pressure given that: (1) fishing effort has been declining over 3 decades; (2) fish biomass and abundance is increasing; and (3) CPUE and fishing mortality remains stable.
+This indicates that the coral reef fish stocks are likely not being subject to intense fishing pressure given that: (1) fishing effort has been declining over 3 decades; (2) fish biomass and abundance is increasing; and (3) CPUE and fishing mortality remains stable.